laowantong/paroxython/constructs.md

 ##### Construct `suggest_condition_return`

-When a predicate ends with a conditional whose sole purpose is returning `True` or `False`, it is enough to return the condition.
+When a predicate ends with a conditional whose sole purpose is to return `True` or `False`, it is enough to return the condition.

 ###### Regex